bleplat/newlibft/README.md

 ## String
 - Contains the classic libft string related functions.
-- ft_strfuse(): lets you join two string, choosing with a third parameter wich will be free in what cases.
+- ft_strfuse(): Lets you join two string, choosing with a third parameter wich will be free in what cases.
 - ft_isblank(), ft_iscntrl(), ft_isspace(), ft_isxdigit(), ft_isupper().
 - ft_isstrnum().
 - ft_strbegins(), ft_strends(): check if a string start or ends with a given string.
 - ft_strtolower(), ft_strtoupper().
 - ft_strrev().
 - ft_strpopnls(): Pop the last '\n's and return how many were removed.
 For use with ft_readline() and ft_readtonl().
+- ft_putstrvec(), ft_dputstrvec(): Print an array of strings.
 - Other parsing helpers.
 - Others...